How To Make Wax Melts

 5: Pouring

-Now all your ingredients are mixed, with your wax is at 60-65°C, it is time to pour the wax.
-Pour your molten wax out of the container and into a pouring jug.
-Slowly pour your wax into your wax melt mould.
-(If you are using paraffin wax & plastic wax melt moulds, ensure you pour at 60°C, any hotter will melt the moulds & cause them to leak.)
 Your wax melts should now be setting.
-Allow a good few hours for them to set & fully solidify.
-We recommend storing your wax melts in a cool, dark place for approx. 2 weeks to cure’.
+Allow a good few hours for them to set and fully solidify.
+We recommend storing your wax melts in a cool, dark place for approximately two weeks to 'cure’.
 This isn’t essential however, so if you’re super excited to get melting a few hours after they’ve set, then that’s fine too!

 Please note, this wax melt making guide is a general starter guide for beginners in wax melt making.
 Variations in waxes, fragrances and dyes can all affect the finished product, what works for some wax melts may not work for others.